 Educare DC works to eliminate the opportunity gap for young children experiencing poverty in Washington, DC, and helps them build the skills necessary for success in kindergarten and beyond.

 Educare DC serves 424 children from prenatal to age five with high-quality early learning using a holistic family approach.
-We operate programs at our two campuses at Parkside and at IDEA Public Charter School, as well as through seven partner sites across Wards 7 and 8.
+We operate programs at our two campuses at Parkside and at IDEA Public Charter School, as well as through four partner sites across Wards 7 and 8.